Generative Drifting is Secretly Score Matching: a Spectral and Variational Perspective: From Theory to Practice

 \subsection{Principled Drift Operator Construction}

-The original operator introduced in \cite{deng2026drifting} was introduced based on anti-symmetry properties, and was one instantiation of a drifting model.
-Our gradient-flow formalism reveals the kernel drift as an instance of a universal template: given any sufficiently regular discrepancy $F[q]$ on $\Pc(\Omega)$, define
+The original operator introduced in \cite{deng2026drifting} was motivated through anti-symmetry properties of the kernel mean-shift, and was presented as one specific instantiation of a drifting model.
+Our gradient-flow formalism reveals the kernel drift as a particular instance of a universal variational template: given any sufficiently regular discrepancy functional $F$ on $\Pc(\Omega)$, define

-The entire JKO-frozen-field-stop-gradient chain applies to any $F$ satisfying (a)~l.s.c.\ in $W_2$, (b)~existence and smoothness of $\delta F/\delta q$, and (c)~$F[q]\ge0$ with $F[q]=0\Leftrightarrow q=p$.
-This supersedes the anti-symmetry requirement in \citet{deng2026drifting}: condition~(c) alone guarantees descent.
+The entire JKO--frozen-field--stop-gradient chain of \S\ref{sec:gradient_flow} applies verbatim to any $F$ satisfying: \textbf{(a)} lower semi-continuity in $W_2$; \textbf{(b)} existence and smoothness of $\delta F/\delta q$; and \textbf{(c)} $F[q]\ge 0$ with $F[q]=0\Leftrightarrow q=p$.
+This supersedes the anti-symmetry requirement of \citet{deng2026drifting}: condition~(c) alone is what guarantees that the gradient flow drives $q$ to $p$, and (a)--(b) ensure that the JKO scheme is well-posed and that the velocity field is well-defined.

-\paragraph{Feasibility study: Sinkhorn divergence drift.} We derive and test a drift based on the Sinkhorn divergence

-which is positive-definite ($S_\varepsilon(q,p)=0\Leftrightarrow q=p$, satisfying condition~(c)) with smooth particle-level gradients.
-Differentiating with respect to the particle locations of $q$ gives $V(x)\propto T_{q\to p}(x)-T_{q\to q}(x)$, where $T_{q\to p}$ and $T_{q\to q}$ are barycentric projections of the entropic couplings, an attractive term toward $p$ and a self-repulsion term that mirrors the $V^+-V^-$ structure of the original kernel drift, but arising from optimal transport geometry rather than kernel mean-shift.
-This drift inherits all gradient-flow guarantees.
-Figure \ref{fig:sinkhorn_vs_kernel} shows that it converges comparably to the Laplacian kernel drift, demonstrating the modularity of the framework.
-Full derivation in \ref{app:sinkhorn_check}.
+\paragraph{The Sinkhorn divergence as an energy functional.} A natural candidate that satisfies (a)--(c) is the \emph{Sinkhorn divergence} of \citet{feydy2018interpolatingoptimaltransportmmd}, built from entropy-regularized optimal transport.
+For two probability measures $\mu,\nu\in\Pc(\Omega)$ and a cost $c(x,y)=\|x-y\|^r$ ($r\in\{1,2\}$), the entropic OT problem with regularization $\varepsilon>0$ is